 The "optimal alcohol content" is determined beforehand by means of appropriate preliminary tests.
 At this level, also known as the “sweet spot”, the wine achieves the most perfect possible harmony between Aroma. fruitiness and taste, A small batch of the wine with a very high alcohol content is partially dealcoholized.
 Then a series of wines with gradually different alcohol content is created over up to ten blends in small increments of 0.1 to 0.2% vol. Then these will sensory tasted and the taste "best" wine determined.
 Then the reduction to this ideal level for the total quantity takes place.

-In the research institute Geisenheim a method was developed by means of the enzyme Glucose oxidase which is present in grape must glucose in gluconic convert.
-Gluconic acid can be from the metabolism of yeasts not be converted into alcohol.
-This will be after the two scientists Herbert Grace Crabetree and Louis Pasteur (1822-1895) also as " Crabtree effect Or" Pasteur effect ".
-Likewise also with selection of inefficient yeasts is experimented and thus purposefully wines with balanced Alcohol content generated.
+In the research institute Geisenheim a method was developed by means of which enzyme Glucose oxidase is the one present in the grape must glucose in gluconic convert.
+Gluconic acid can depend on the metabolism yeasts cannot be converted into alcohol.
+This will be according to the two scientists Herbert Grace Crabetree and Louis Pasteur (1822-1895) also as " Crabtree effect "Or" Pasteur effect ".
+We also experiment with the selection of ineffective yeasts and thus selectively wine balanced Alcohol content generated.

 Complete lists of the numerous vinification measures or cellar techniques, as well as the various types of wine, sparkling wine and distillate regulated by wine law are under the keyword winemaking contain.
 There is extensive wine law information under the keyword wine law,